-“Started in the kitchen of a grotty university house; a team wasn’t in the initial plan.
-But looking around and seeing so many women who are so talented, far more than I am, in their field, I thought: ‘why not create a team of leaders for this collective who love what they do and are keen to change the way women, trans, and non-binary people involve themselves in the arts?’
-So here are the strong, incredible creatives who are leading the way…”
+“Started in the kitchen of a grotty university house, a team wasn’t in the plan.
+But seeing so many talented women, I thought ‘why not create a team of leaders for this collective who love what they do and are keen to change the way women, trans, and non-binary people involve themselves in the arts?'”

 Founder and Director